Complete Guide to

 Where to start with LED retrofits

-Switching to LEDs in your parking lot can cover spaces more easily.
+Switching to LEDs in your parking lot can provide brighter, more even lighting.
 That means you also get a safety upgrade with your LED upgrade.
 Plus, it’s another place to think about using that bucket truck a little less often.

 Another decision to consider before you dive into the land of LEDs: should you retrofit with LED bulbs, or do all fixtures need to be replaced?
 Here’s a look at pros and cons.